The Cohomology of the Mod 4 Braid Group: Preliminaries

 A section, $s$, is a function $s:Q\to E$ such that $\pi\circ s=\id_{Q}$; furthermore $s$ is \textit{normalized} if $s(1_{Q})=1_{E}$.
 Since $s$ is a set theoretical function, $s(p_{1})s(p_{2})$ is not necessarily equal to $s(p_{1}p_{2})$ in $E$.
 Therefore we can measure the failure of $s$ to be a homomorphism by a function $\kappa\in\hom_{Q}(P_{2},K)$ such that $s(p_{1})s(p_{2})=\iota(\kappa([p_{1}\mid p_{2}]))s(p_{1}p_{2})$.
 Hence we have a formula:

 which determines a function corresponding to $E$ as an extension of $Q$ by $K$.
-A thorough explanation that $\kappa$ satisfies the cocycle condition can be found in chapter IV, section 3 of Brown \cite{Brown}.
+A thorough explanation that $\kappa$ satisfies the cocycle condition can be found in chapter IV, section 3 of Brown \cite{Brown}. \paragraph{Corresponding Extensions} Let $\kappa$ be a representative for a cohomology class in $H^{2}(Q;K)$ determined by the normalized standard resolution.
+Suppose $Q$ acts on $K$ by the action $\theta$, define $E_{\kappa}$ to be the twisted semi-direct product $K\ltimes_{\kappa}Q$ with multiplication defined by:

+Note that multiplication in $E_{\kappa}$ satisfies associativity since $\kappa$ is a cocycle (page 92 of \cite{Brown}).
+Thus $E_{\kappa}$ is a representative for the equivalence class of group extensions of $Q$ by $K$ corresponding to $[\kappa]$.

 The following theorem by Eilenberg and MacLane provides the classification of group extensions by 2-cocycles constructed above \cite{E/M}. \begin{theorem}[Eilenberg MacLane 1947] Suppose $Q$ and $K$ are groups with $K$ abelian such that $Q$ acts on $K$ by $\theta$.
 There exists a bijection between $\mathcal{E}(Q,K)$ and $H^{2}(Q;K)$. \end{theorem} The choice of section determines the representative of the cohomology class in $H^{2}(Q;K)$.
 Furthermore, if the extension, $E$, is split, then $E\approx K\rtimes_{\theta} Q$ corresponds to the cohomology class represented by the trivial cocycle.
-Changing the choice of projective resolution of $\mathbb{Z}$ over $\mathbb{Z}G$ is yields a corresponding representative in an isomorphic cohomology group.
+Changing the choice of projective resolution of $\mathbb{Z}$ over $\mathbb{Z}G$ yields a corresponding representative in an isomorphic cohomology group.